 Please reference our Spring 2022 Announcement:

 EcoMore aims to educate and empower peers to make sustainable changes in their lives and in their communities through peer education and programming.
 The program includes weekly meetings, event staffing, and hands-on sustainability experience which students can put on their resume.

 Please contact the Sustainability Office if you are interested in a sustainability-focused academic internship by visiting the Sustainability Office in Wiecking Hall or by emailing email@example.com.

 Campus Student Job Descriptions

 The Sustainability Office offers a variety of student jobs for both the academic year and in the summer, two North Woods Stewards and a Garden Manager role.
-General job position descriptions and duties included below.
+General job position descriptions and duties included below for reference.
 Any open applications will be posted above.

 The Skidmore Sustainability Office is seeking two BikeMore Managers to coordinate the College’s bike share program.
 Primary responsibilities of the BikeMore Managers will be to maintain the bicycles, organize user data, and cultivate program participation.
 The managers will have weekly meetings with the Skidmore Sustainability Office to analyze current state of the bike share program, register community members for the program and review detailed records to ensure all bicycles are accounted for and that riders are using the program properly.
 In addition, managers will evaluate bikes on a weekly basis and conduct repairs as needed, keeping clear records about all bicycles in the fleet.
 Applicants that are able to commit to the full school year are preferred, but we will consider students who are just available for the fall semester.
 The BikeMore Managers will report to the Sustainability Coordinator for Student Programming.